 - a name that better represents the individual’s gender identity.

-A student or employee’s preferred name will be used instead of the person’s legal name in select University-related systems and documents as listed below.
+A student or employee may request that their preferred/chosen name be used instead of the person’s legal name in select University-related systems and documents as listed below.

 - Student or Employee Identification Cards*